DonTseTse/bash_commons/filesystem.md

 ### get_real_path()
 The function processes `$1` in 4 ways:
-- if it's a relative path, it's transformed to it's absolute equivalent
+- if it's a relative path, it's transformed to the absolute equivalent
 - it resolves symbolic file links, even if they are chained (i.e. a link pointing to a link pointing to a link etc.)
 - it resolves symbolic folder links using `cd`'s `-P` flag
 - it cleans up `../` and `./` components in `$1`